USFWS/secas/_posts/2021-10-21-SWAP-survey-says.md

 - Identifying threats and conservation actions
 - Developing habitat classifications

 The survey also found several areas of consensus and opportunities for states to work together.
 For example, 13 states plan to incorporate plants as SGCN in the next revision cycle and at least 12 states will include Conservation Opportunity Areas (COAs).
-The states also share agreement that aligning SWAPs is important and there is an interest in developing a template that provides guidance on how to populate chapters and address the eight elements of a SWAP.
+The states also share agreement that aligning SWAPs is important and there is an interest in developing a template that provides guidance on how to populate chapters and address the eight required elements of a SWAP.

 Also, although the states have used different methods for developing their SGCN, states plan to use several common resources, like federally listed species and global and state rarity ranks.
 This information is helpful in thinking about potential ways the states could standardize their SGCN lists.
 For example, the NatureServe Ranking Calculator may be a tool that all states could use (six states are currently using this tool) to update their SGCN in the next SWAP revision.